mmbman/Katagiri/1979-08-15-Diamond-Sutra-Dharma-Not-Dharma-Dharma.md

 #### 39:32

-Finally in Chapter 8: “the [Tathāgata](glossary#tathāgata) has taught that the [dharmas](glossary#dharma) special to the [Buddhas](glossary#buddha) are just not the Buddha’s special dharmas.
+Finally in Chapter 8: “the Tathāgata has taught that the dharmas special to the Buddhas are just not the Buddha’s special dharmas.
 That is why they are called ‘the dharmas special to the Buddhas.’”

-That means the buddhadharma mentioned by human body, human speculation, is no buddhadharma, because buddadharma is completely beyond human speculation; [it is] truth itself.
+That means the *buddhadharma* mentioned by human body, human speculation, is no *buddhadharma*, because *buddhadharma* is completely beyond human speculation; [it is] truth itself.
 You cannot touch it.
 If you touch it, your body is burnt out.
 If you ignore it, your body and mind is frozen.
 You cannot ignore it, you cannot touch it: this is real state of the truth which exists constantly, with you wherever you may go.

 So, you have to open your eyes to see the dharma truth constantly, under all circumstances.
 Neither touch nor ignore, always.
 Just the practice: open your eyes, open your heart toward it.
 How?
 Through the practice, through the individual vituous quality you have planted in the past.
 So, [plant a] good seed in the past.

 #### 41:15

-So, no-buddhadharma is real buddhadharma.
+So, no-*buddhadharma* is real *buddhadharma*.
 Or, before this, Chapter 8 says: no-heap of merit is real merit.
 In other words, no-merit is real merit.

 Merit is two kinds of merit.
 Worldly merit: if you practice, you can experience something.
 That individual experience is a kind of merit, worldly merit.
 But real merit is completely no-merit, because you cannot attach to the individual experience of merit.

 Real merit is completely no-merit.
 No-merit is real merit.
 If you completely throw it away, give it to somebody, if your individual experience is given to the truth or universe again, at that time you can get *real* merit.

-For instance, if you chant the sutra to the [Buddha](glossary#buddha), this is practice.
+For instance, if you chant the sutra to the Buddha, this is practice.
 But through the practice we expect something from the practice, from ritual.
 By ritual, by chanting the sutra, can the merit of chanting the sutra reach to the Buddha’s heart or not?
 Of course.
 But actually, all you have to do is, just chant the sutra.
 By chanting the sutra, very naturally you can experience something from ritual.
 But that experience is completely individual.
 I always tell you, there is no reason to attach to individual experience.
 Next, we have to put it aside.
 So practically, all you have to do is just continue to chant the sutra, in the presence of Buddha.
 Just practice [zazen](glossary#zazen).
-That is ‘shikan’ zazen, or ‘shikan’ chanting.
+That is *shikan* zazen, or *shikan* chanting.
 This is the meaning of Zen Buddhistic ritual.

 So, no merit.
 Always putting aside individual experience, whatever it is, and then [continuing to] chant – that is no-merit.
 But this no-merit is *really* merit, because you can deeply settle yourself in the middle of ritual.
 Very stable.